apache/gravitino/docs/how-to-test.md

 ./gradlew test -PskipITs
 ```

-This command runs all the unit tests and skip the integration tests.
+This command runs all the unit tests and skips the integration tests.

 ## Run the integration tests

-Gravitino has two modes to run the integration tests, the `embedded` and `deploy` modes.
+Gravitino has two modes to run the integration tests, the `embedded`(default) and `deploy` modes.

 * With the `embedded` mode, the integration test starts an embedded `MiniGravitino` server
   within the same process of the integration test to run the integration tests.
-* With the `deploy` mode, the user has to deploy a Gravitino binary package beforehand, the
+* With the `deploy` mode, the user has to build(`./gradlew compileDistribution`) a Gravitino binary package beforehand, the
   integration test launches and connects to the local Gravitino server to run the integration
   tests.